impensavel/essence/docs/CSVEssence.md

 The `extract()` method has a few options that can be used to handle different situations.

 ### start_line
-On the example above, the first line of the CSV data is just a header with the column names.
+The first line of the example CSV data is just a header with the column names.
 Since it's not actual data, we can skip it by setting the `start_line` option to `1` (line count starts at `0`).

 ```php